How to make the most of your self catering break

 If you own a cool box and have the space, some people prefer to stock up on fridge items before heading off on holiday.
 So you can make sure you have your your favourites: milk, butter, cheese, yoghurts, things to make up sandwiches, meats or fish for meals on your menu.
 Essentially anything you want to keep cold and fill up the cottage fridge on arrival!

-This way the majority of the budgeting for food has occured before you even travel, leaving you knowing what you’d like to spend on meals out.
-Whether it be a hearty breakfast before a walk, a lunch at a coastal cafe or a special holiday evening meal.
-You also have an idea about the meals you can conjure up, taking the stress out of self-catered.
-Anything you don’t end up using can be taken home with you - so nothing will be wasted; or alternatively you'll have plenty of space to stock up on those local butcher’s sausages or tasty homemade bara brith!
+This way the majority of the budgeting for food has occurred before you even travel, leaving you knowing what you’d like to spend on meals out.
+Whether it be a hearty breakfast before a walk, a lunch at a coastal cafe, or a special holiday evening meal.
+You also have an idea about the meals you can conjure up, taking any stress out of a self catering break.
+Anything you don’t end up using can be taken home with you - so nothing will be wasted.
+Or alternatively you'll have plenty of space to stock up on those local butcher’s sausages or tasty homemade bara brith!

 Other than that we suggest making sure you make the most of being out and about, remember simple filling things will always go down a treat with hungry family and friends after a full day exploring North Wales.

-Want to find a cottage that's right for you, ready for your own self catered break?
+Ready for your own self catering break?
+Want to find a cottage that's right for you?
 Take a look on our website or phone our friendly team on 01248 430258 and they will happy to help!